What is the program?

 Who is eligible to apply?

-- be a legal entity, such as an incorporated body or association, and be able to enter into legal agreements with the Victorian Government represented by the Community Resilience Unit, Department of Premier and Cabinet (DPC)
+a) be a legal entity, such as an incorporated body or association, and be able to enter into legal agreements with the Victorian Government;

-- have at least $10 million Public Liability Insurance to cover all aspects of the project
+c) have at least $10 million Public Liability Insurance to cover all aspects of the project.

 How do I apply?

-Read the Social Cohesion Research Grants Round 3 Guidelines (PDF 526KB) to see if your organisation and your proposal are eligible.
+STEP 1 – Read the Guidelines to ensure that your organisation and project are eligible.